‘We did it!!!!’: Hollywood actors reach deal with studios to end strike

 The union’s negotiators reached the preliminary deal with the Alliance of Motion Picture and Television Producers (AMPTP), which represents media companies including Netflix, Paramount and Walt Disney.

 The AMPTM said the deal represented “a new paradigm” that gave the union its “biggest contract-on-contract gains” in its history.
-It also highlighted a “brand new residual for streaming programs,” without offering details.
+It also highlighted a “brand new residual for streaming programs”, without offering details.
 Residuals are long-term payments for shows after their initial release.

 The breakthrough means Hollywood can ramp up to full production for the first time since May, once union members vote to ratify the deal in the coming weeks.